 Mr. Pule also heads up many school-wide health-promoting programs, including…

-Unicycling: Whittier has a strong unicycle tradition, with Mr. Pule and experienced riders bringing new riders into the fold all year long.
-One-Wheeled WildCats ride in several parades throughout the year!
-Gym is open at lunch recess (when there is no class) to learn, train, and improve skills.
+- Unicycling: Whittier has a strong unicycle tradition, with Mr. Pule and experienced riders bringing new riders into the fold all year long.
+Before Times, One-Wheeled WildCats rode in four parades throughout the year!
+Gym is open at lunch/regular recesses (when possible) to learn, train, and improve skills.
 Riders may check school unicycles out overnight and/or weekends.
-As of April 1, 2016, Whittier has 167 riders and is trying to break last year's record of 178.
+In the 2019-20 school year, Whittier had 150 riders with 178 being our record.
 Level One riders earn our unicycle shirt: One Wheel To Rule Them All.

-Before- and After-School Recreation (subject to Covid-19 Restrictions): WildCats may come to the gym to get physical twice a week before school year-round and/or after school during Fall, Winter, and Spring sessions.
+- Before- and After-School Recreation (subject to Covid-19 Restrictions): WildCats may come to the gym to get physical twice a week before school year-round (no cost) and/or after school during Fall, Winter, and Spring sessions.
 Awesome way to get the brain going before or after sitting at a desk!
 Registration required.
 Read more about Before-and After-School Recreation soon.

-Walk and Wheel Month: in October, WildCats and their families are encouraged to get to school by foot, bike, roller skates, scooters, skateboards — let's get out of our cars!
+- Walk and Wheel Month: in October, WildCats and their families are encouraged to get to school by foot, bike, roller skates, scooters, skateboards — let’s get out of our cars!
 Read more about Whittier Walk and Wheel Month coming soon.

-Screen-Free Weeks and Activity Nights (subject to Covid-19 Restrictrions): WildCats are challenged 2-3 times a year to go "Screen-Free" for a week.
-Mr. Pule hosts an evening of fun activities for the whole family in the gym during these "Screen-Free Weeks" to encourage life off-screen.
+- Screen-Free Weeks and Activity Nights (subject to Covid-19 Restrictrions): WildCats are challenged 2-3 times a year to go “Screen-Free” for a week.
+Mr. Pule hosts an evening of fun activities for the whole family in the gym during these “Screen-Free Weeks” to encourage life off-screen.

-Bike-to-School Month: In May, Mr. Pule organizes fun month-long activities and incentives to encourage bicycle commuting and mentor new riders.
-Bike Commute Month is a great follow-up to Whittier's April/May Bicycle Skills and Safety Unit.
+- Bike-to-School Month : In May, Mr. Pule organizes fun month-long activities and incentives to encourage bicycle commuting and mentor new riders.
+Bike Commute Month is a great follow-up to Whittier’s April/May Bicycle Skills and Safety Unit.
 Read more about Bike (Unicycle) Everywhere Month to be updated soon.